-National - Department of Energy and the National Business Initiative's Energy Efficiency Accord
+National - Department of Energy and the National Business Initiative's Energy Efficiency Accord developed between South African business and the Government in recognition of the need to improve thermal and electrical energy efficiency.

 The ACMP is a signatory to the Energy Efficiency Accord.
-This is a voluntary initiative which was developed between South African business and the Government in recognition of the need to improve thermal and electrical energy efficiency.
+This is a voluntary initiative which was

-The Department of Energy and the industry signatories collectively agree to collaborate to establish a mutually beneficial framework for voluntary energy efficiency initiatives that will move the country towards its goals of attracting investment in Clean Development Mechanism (CDM) projects and efficient energy use.
+The Department of Energy and the industry signatories collectively agree to collaborate to establish a mutually beneficial framework for voluntary energy efficiency initiatives that will move the country towards its goals of attracting investment in mitigation and adaptation projects and efficient energy use.